DH-500 / 4 crédits

 Assessment methods

-Multiple methods during the semester: homeworks; paper presentation and discussion, and group project.
+Multiple methods during the semester: homeworks; paper presentation and group discussion, and group project.

 Dans les plans d'études